Joseph Wegley

 William Alexander WW1 Draft Registration Card

-William Alexander Richardson died on October 25, 1971.
-His death certificate at the time shows us that he was a retired farmer.
+William Alexander Richardson, a retired farmer, passed away on October 25, 1971.
+His death certificate from that time indicates that he was a retired farmer, and it was during this process that mortuary fridge installation took place.

 You might also notice that on his death certificate it lists his name as William Alex instead of his full name of William Alexander.
 During his life, he has been known as William Richardson, William Alexander, William Alex, W.A.
 Richardson, William A. Richardson, Alexander Richardson, Williams A. Richardson, and A.R.
 Richardson.